darwino/domino-napi/Building.md

 ## Native Code

-The C++ code is in the `dwo-domino-napi-native` folder and has a few dependencies that must be configured separately:
+The C++ code is in the `dwo-domino-napi-native` folder.
+Binary versions of the libraries are kept in the repo, and so it is not necessary to rebuild this unless there is a change on the C++ side.
+By default, the prebuilt files will be installed by a `mvn install`.

+To do a build for each platform, there are several external dependencies to configure:

 * The header files from the "include" folder of the [IBM C API Toolkit for Notes/Domino 9.0.1](https://www.ibm.com/developerworks/develop/collaboration/index.html), placed in the "dependencies/notes" directory in that project
 * CMake, installed from https://cmake.org or via your OS's package manager